tripl-ai/arc/docs-src/content/transform/index.md

 The `SQLTransform` stage transforms the incoming dataset with a [Spark SQL](https://spark.apache.org/docs/latest/sql-programming-guide.html) statement.
 This stage relies on previous stages to load and register the dataset views (`outputView`) and will execute arbitrary SQL statements against those datasets.

+All the inbuilt [Spark SQL functions](https://spark.apache.org/docs/latest/api/sql/index.html) are available and have been extended with some [additional functions](/partials/#user-defined-functions).

 {{< note title="CAST vs TypingTransform" >}}
 It is strongly recommended to use the `TypingTransform` for reproducible, repeatable results.